 Do Rain Gardens Attract Mosquitoes?

-A common misconception about rain gardens: they are not swampy bogs.
+This is a common misconception about rain gardens; they are not swampy bogs.
 A well-placed and properly planted area controls and utilizes the flow of stormwater, however, a well-designed sunken garden is not a bog and it does not stay wet all of the time (no standing water means no mosquitoes).
 Planted with native perennials, a typical rain garden drains well and dries out within a day or so, filtering the runoff before it enters into the groundwater system.

 Consider a Rain Barrel

 Runoff from the roof is channeled through the gutter and downspout to an inflow point at the top of the barrel.
 When the barrel is full, an overflow value allows the excess water to escape.
 A spigot at the bottom of the rain barrel connects to a garden hose, making it easy to use the rainwater when and where it is needed, such as watering container plantings throughout the growing season.

 Most rain barrels are essentially large plastic containers.
 Manufactured kits are easy to install, and are available in a variety of styles ranging from basic utilitarian to decorator models.
 Size and capacity also vary; 50 to 75-gallon storage capacity rain barrels are commonly available.
 If more watering capacity is needed, some models can be hooked together through a simple manifold system that delivers rainwater to each of the connected barrels.